Nenotriple/img-txt_viewer/README.md

 The autocomplete function requires the included "danbooru.csv" file to be located in the same folder as the script.

 # Version History

+v1.65 changes:

+- *New: Zoom into images by clicking them*
+- *New: Loop around the image index when hitting the end/start*
+- *New: Quickly jump to a specific image*

 v1.63 changes: